 ❂ Starting annual salary of $51,717 - $66,414 per year plus superannuation and penalty rates

 ❂ Several weeks paid training provided

 ❂ Flexible work arrangements give great opportunity for work/life balance

 ❂ Generous penalty rates for working overtime, weekends and public holidays.

-❂ Personalised Professional Development Plans – creating opportunities for promotion and career progression within the Department of Justice and Regulation and other government agencies
+❂ Personalised Professional Development Plans – creating opportunities for promotion and career progression within the Department of Justice and Community Safety and other government agencies

 ❂ Uniforms provided